Tracking Device, Physical Connections

-Some tracking devices provide data over the serial ports.
-Usually, the serial connection protocol from these devices are “RS422”, which allows longer cabling.
+Some tracking devices provide data over serial port.
+Usually the serial connection protocol from these devices are “RS422”, which allows longer cabling.
 Most modern computers do not have a serial port available, in such cases we suggest that you use a certified USB-to-serial converter, which is “Moxa UPort 1150” currently.
 Be sure to set the serial port device driver to “low latency” mode.

 The tracking device, camera signal and engine video output should be synchronized to the same reference signal.
 Any tracking device needs this sync signal in order to provide synchronized tracking data with the camera signal.